A VERY SPECIAL GIFT FOR THE ANNIVERSARY OF OUR MEETING

 Background

 “The Quiver” was a weekly, then monthly, magazine whose heyday was in the late 19th century.
 It contained articles and stories designed for “Sunday reading,” and for general edification of the family.
 This particular book is the collection of magazines from the year 1884, and was being sold on Ebay by someone who was downsizing.
-It had belonged to his great-grandparents.
+It had belonged to her great-grandparents.
 If it were me, I would have been very reluctant to part with such a family heirloom!
 The book is not in a good state, particularly the early pages.
 The cover has come away from the book block, and many pages are loose and damaged.
 It is discoloured and the page edges are distressed with age, and the paper is fragile and brittle in the way of old paper.

 For me, this is all part of its charm.
 The book has clearly been handled a great deal, and the wear and tear speak of many stories from a family history of over a century ago.
 The articles and stories are edifying and very much of the period, and it is illustrated throughout with beautiful engravings.